John Noble

 John Noble (born 20 August 1948) is an Australian actor.
-He is known for his roles as Denethor in the Lord of the Rings film trilogy, Dr. Walter Bishop on the science fiction series Fringe, Henry Parrish on the action-horror series Sleepy Hollow, and Morland Holmes on the police procedural Elementary.
-Noble has also done voice work as Leland Monroe in the video game L.A.
-Noire, Unicron in the animated series Transformers: Prime, and Scarecrow in the DC Comics video game Batman: Arkham Knight.
+He is best known for his roles as Denethor in The Lord of the Rings film trilogy (2001–2003), and Dr. Walter Bishop in the Fox science fiction series Fringe (2008–2013).
+His other television credits include the supernatural drama Sleepy Hollow (2013–2017) and the police procedural Elementary (2015–2019).

+Noble has also lent his distinctively deep voice to animated and video game projects, most notably as Leland Monroe in Rockstar Games' L.A.
+Noire (2011), Unicron in the animated series Transformers: Prime (2010–2013), and Scarecrow in the DC Comics game Batman: Arkham Knight (2015).

 Career

-Noble early acting career started in theater throughout the 1970s and 1980s.
-For 10 years he was artistic director for the Stage Company of South Australia.
+Noble's early acting career started in theater throughout the 1970s and 1980s.
+For 10 years, he was an artistic director for the Stage Company of South Australia.
 Noble was a Trustee of the Adelaide Festival Centre and chairman of the Adelaide Festival of the Arts.
 In 1979, he starred in Errol Flynn's Great Big Adventure Book for Boys at the Edinburgh Festival in Scotland.
-In 1984, Noble received a nomination by South Australian Premier John Bannon, for Young Australian of the Year award.
+In 1984, Noble received a nomination by South Australian Premier John Bannon, for the Young Australian of the Year award.

-Noble aged 40, made his film debut in the 1988 horror movie The Dreaming.
+Noble at age 40 made his film debut in the 1988 horror film The Dreaming.

 He made occasional appearances on the television series All Saints.
-He is internationally known for his performance as Denethor in The Lord of the Rings trilogy.
+His performance as Denethor, son of Ecthelion, in The Lord of the Rings trilogy resulted in his becoming better known to international audiences.
 He played Russian Consul Anatoly Markov in the sixth season of the US television series 24.
-In 2011, he appeared as Real Estate tycoon Leland Monroe in Rockstar's video game L.A.
-Noire.
-He is also the voice of Unicron for the television show Transformers: Prime and its conclusion TV film.

-He won awards when starring as eccentic scientist Walter Bishop in the television series Fringe for 5 seasons (2008-2013).
+He won awards when starring as eccentric scientist Walter Bishop in the television series Fringe for 5 seasons (2008–2013).

 Noble played Morland Holmes, father of Sherlock Holmes, in Elementary.
 He was a series regular for season 4 with guest appearances in seasons 6 and 7.

-John Noble later worked in Legends of Tomorrow where he voiced the time demon Mallus.
-In its episode "Guest Starring John Noble," he portrayed himself when Atom visited him on set of The Lord of the Rings: The Return of the King and had him record a fake rewrite which would be used to fool Nora Darhk.